Zchappie/Face-Detection/README.md

     - `arch -arm64 sudo make -j 4`
     - `arch -arm64 sudo make install`

+## Additional Notes if you are using Linux

+Make sure you have `libgtk2.0-dev` and `pkg-config` installed, then re-run cmake.

 ## Rubric

 The project bellows to the first option of the capstone project.